 Once I have a few clients I would get business insurance that will protect me should I screw something up.
 It is very cheap for the peace of mind it gives you.
 Usually around $350 – $700 depending on your situation.
 I would also use this as a selling point implying “don’t let amateurs work on your mission critical business machines.
 We’re a insured professional business”.

-Through the years I learnt how to deal with people better and I am still learning.
+Through the years I learned how to deal with people better and I am still learning.
 First of all, don’t be afraid to charge what you are worth.
 When I first started I almost felt guilty charging for something I loved doing.

 Secondly, trust people less – or at least always protect yourself.
 There are plenty of people who will lie straight to your face and not pay you for your work.
 Since then, I only give credit to businesses and not to home users.